iBioGen/iBioGen/README.md

 ### R Package Usage
 The iBioGen R package currently has one very feature rich function `sim_tree()`.
-This function takes numerous different arguments to parameterize the simulations, and returns an matrix of simulation results, with one line per simulation, and each line containing both the parameters and the data generated (for more details see the **Output** section below).
+This function takes numerous arguments to parameterize the simulations, and returns a matrix of simulation results, with simulations on the rows, and parameters and data generated on the columns (for more details see the **[Output](#output)** section below).
 Here we demonstrate a few different simulation parameters (you may invoke `?sim_tree` in the normal way for detailed help info):

 ```
 # Generate 5 simulations and store the results in `res`